integreat-io/map-transform/README.md

 This is also a good example of a transformation that only makes sense in one direction.
 This will still work in reverse, ending in almost the same object that was provided, but with a numeric `view` property.
-You may supply a reverse transform function called `ensureString`, if it makes sense in your particular case.
+You may supply a reverse transformer called `ensureString`, if it makes sense in your particular case.

 The functions you provide for the transform operation are expected to be pure,